blackflux/js-gardener/README.md

 Object of eslint customizations.
 Define property rules `rules`:

 - `flow-enforce`: Set to `1` to enforce flow for every file.
-Enforced by default.
+Not enforced by default.

 ### ci